 Publications from the British Council, Monika Bartels / FontWerk, Carter Wong, Pentagram and Thomas Manss

-Here are a few publications and announcements that have grabbed our attention over the past week or so.
+Here are a few publications that grabbed our attention in the last few weeks.

 Last few days to catch the exhibition ‘Romek Marber: Graphics’ at the Minories in Colchester.